 The Thames was and remains the lifeblood of the city.
 Winston Churchill called it ‘a golden thread through London’s history.’
 So finishing your first night in the city with a boat tour on the Thames River with Monograms Travel is a must.

 This guided 90-minute cruise on the river is alive with stories of the history of London, its people and the buildings that line the riverbank, including; the Parliament Buildings, Big Ben, London Eye, Tower of London, Globe Theatre, Tate Modern, and the Thames’ many famous bridges.

 An evening boat cruise showcases the city’s lights and skyline in a visual and beautiful way that’s completely different than a daylight tour.

 Read more: The Best 13 Things to Do in London with Kids

 Day Two – London by Bus

 As part of any Monograms vacation, a guided city sightseeing tour is included in the itinerary.
 Even if, like me, you’ve visited London before, seeing the sights with the benefit of a local guide and driver is a real treat.

 Our guided bus tour drove past all the City of London highlights you can think of.
-The British Parliament buildings, (soon to close for an extended renovation period), Big Ben, the London Eye, Scotland Yard, Downing Street, House of Commons, and Westminster Abbey
+The British Parliament buildings, Big Ben, the London Eye, Scotland Yard, Downing Street, House of Commons, and Westminster Abbey

 We stopped to walk to Buckingham Palace for some photographs and to see whether the Royal Standard was flying.
 It wasn’t, meaning that the Queen was not in residence.
 On certain days, the tour coincides with the exciting Changing of the Guard.
 In summer, the public can visit certain rooms in the Palace, as well as the Royal Stables and Royal Art Gallery.